Cherry Pie

 2 tsp vanilla extract

-1 egg
+1 large egg (for egg wash)

-2 tbsp sugar powder
+2 tbsp icing sugar (powdered sugar)

-225g sugar
+225g caster sugar

 1 tbsp honey

-1 tbsp cinnamon
+1 tbsp ground cinnamon

 Method